jokade/slogging/README.md

 object Main extends App {
   // activate simple logging using println (supported by Scala/JVM and Scala.js) PrintLoggerFactory()

+  // - or, use SLF4J on JVM
+  // SLF4JLoggerFactory()

   // - or, use console.log with Scala.js
   // ConsoleLoggerFactory()

-  // - or, use SLF4J on JVM
+  // - or with winston / Node.js
-  // SLF4JLoggerFactory()
+  // WinstonLoggerFactory()

   // set log level to DEBUG
   LoggerConfig.level = LogLevel.DEBUG